sssssongyu/frontend-take-home-2025/README.md

 ### 7. **Light / Dark Mode Toggle**
    - Users can toggle between **light** and **dark** modes, enhancing the user experience based on their preference.

+### 8. **Screen Reader Support**
+   - To ensure the app meets accessibility standards and improve SEO, all images should have an alt attribute with a clear and accurate description.
 ---

 ## How to Start